xiaoxianyu-office/mm/Mobs/Mobs.md

 ```

 #### Mount
-Sets the mount of your mob, must be another MythicMob.
+Set the mount of your mob.
+Must be another MythicMob.
 The mob will automatically ride on the defined mount when it spawns.
 ```yml
 another_example: